nodejs/node/doc/api/http.md

 * Returns: {String}

 Get a unique name for a set of request options, to determine whether a connection can be reused.
-In the HTTP agent, this returns `host:port:localAddress`.
-In the HTTPS agent, the name includes the CA, cert, ciphers, and other HTTPS/TLS-specific options that determine socket reusability.
+For an HTTP agent, this returns `host:port:localAddress`.
+For an HTTPS agent, the name includes the CA, cert, ciphers, and other HTTPS/TLS-specific options that determine socket reusability.